 For any clicks on the above link, "Newsletter" would be listed as a referral source in your Plausible Analytics dashboard, "Email" would be listed as the medium, "NovemberNewsletter" would be listed as the campaign and "Link" would be listed as the content.

 Merging organic traffic and paid campaigns

-It is a good practice to tag your links where the referrer header is not sent.
+It's a good practice to tag your links where the referrer header isn't sent.
 Emails, newsletters, chat, messaging applications, social media, paid advertising campaigns and so on.

 When a query parameter is present in the link it takes priority.
 When someone lands on your website without the special query parameter defined, we fall back to the referrer header.

 We merge all the identical sources in the "All" tab of the "Top Sources" report.
-For instance, clicks that you get from Facebook which are not tagged by UTMs are labeled with a referral source "Facebook" by Facebook itself.
+For instance, clicks that you get from Facebook which aren't tagged by UTMs are labeled with a referral source "Facebook" by Facebook itself.